Hinduism and abortion: Popular beliefs among Hindus

 Individual Hindus hold varying stances on abortion.
-For this reason, it has become common to not state the Hindu view on abortion, but rather one Hindu's view on abortion.
-Even with a high rate of abortion in India, statistics showed 80 per cent of Indian women disapproved and 56 per cent consider it a heinous crime, (which does not separate by religious identification).
-One of the social reasons for a massive number of abortions in India likely includes the gender of the fetus.
+For this reason, one cannot state the Hindu view on abortion, but rather an individual Hindu's view on abortion.

+Even with a high rate of abortion in India, a study in 1996 showed 80% of Indian women (which did not separate by religious identification) disapproved and 56% considered it a heinous crime.
+One of the social reasons for a massive number of abortions in India most likely includes the gender of the fetus.
 The 2011 census showed 7.1 million fewer girls than boys aged younger than seven, which showed an increase compared to the 6 million in 2001 and 4.2 million in 1991.

-In the United States where the discourse surrounding abortion is in large part framed by Christian groups, 68% of Hindus surveyed believe abortion should be legal in all/most cases while 29% believe abortion should be illegal in all/most cases.
+In the United States, the discourse surrounding the legality and morality of abortion is in large part framed by Christian groups.
+In the United States, 68% of Hindus surveyed believe abortion should be legal in all/most cases while 29% believe abortion should be illegal in all/most cases.